andaze/WebCorporate/content/solution/dynamics365/index.en.md

   imageDescription: ''
 subtitle: Introduction of Customer Relationship Management CRM" for accurate analysis of information on existing customers for sales promotion.
+description: "Dynamics 365, a solution from Andaze Ltd., provides a customer relationship management CRM implementation that accurately analyzes information on existing customers for sales promotion.
+Customer Relationship Management System Dynamics 365 allows us to quickly develop the system.
+We can also customize the system flexibly according to your company's requirements and business."
 ---
 # Dynamics365